Nordix/xcluster/ovl/k3s-private-reg/README.md

 which may be used for re-direct to a local (unsecure) registry.

-At the moment of writing the PR for configuring `containerd` [#248](https://github.com/rancher/k3s/pull/248) is not merged, so you must apply it and build locally.
-This will add the `--containerd-config-template` option.
+At the moment of writing the PR for configuring `containerd` [#381](https://github.com/rancher/k3s/pull/381) is not merged, so you must apply it and build locally.

 ## Setup the private registry